Zealoter/CFVFP/README.md

 ## OverView

-This is the CFVFP method corresponding to the paper titled "Accelerating Nash Equilibrium Convergence in Monte Carlo Settings Through Counterfactual Value Based Fictitious Play".
+This is the CFVFP method corresponding to the paper titled "Accelerating Nash Equilibrium Convergence in Monte Carlo Settings Through Counterfactual Value Based Fictitious Play" [Link](https://arxiv.org/abs/2309.03084).
 This paper has been accepted by NeurIPS 2024.

 This method is employed to address large-scale incomplete information game problems.
 The core concept of this approach is to use Q values instead of regret values in CFR.
 In the next iteration, directly utilize the strategy with the max Q-value action as the current strategy.
 This not only sidesteps a great deal of cumbersome calculations related to regret values but also can prevent the selection of dominated strategies, thereby accelerating the convergence of game algorithms.